 To extend your seller’s reach further and make your products even more accessible, use your blog or your website.
 In the case of Sellfy, you’ve got three cool options:

 - Embed your Sellfy store page

 - Embed your products

-A ‘Buy Now’ button is a quick way to allow customers make purchases across a variety of platforms – that includes your blog and website.
+A ‘Buy Now’ button is a quick way to allow customers to make purchases across a variety of platforms – that includes your blog and website.
 With embeddable buttons, you are able to monetize any website with quick access to your digital goods.

 If you have several digital products and you want to display them all on your website or blog, embed the whole store.
-To do this, navigate to ‘Embed’ in on your Sellfy user dashboard.
+To do this, navigate to ‘Embed’ on your Sellfy user dashboard.

 Embedding a product on your website is similar.
 However, with this option, the product will be displayed as a separate window.
 To do this, yet again go to ‘Embed’ in your dashboard and select ‘Product card’.

 And there you have it.
 Combining Sellfy as a storefront and PayPal as your reliable payment gateway, you’ll have your digital downloads, PDFs and other digital goods selling in no time.

 Got any questions?
 Reach out to us or start a discussion in the comments below!